 - TCP is Connection-oriented whereas, UDP is Connectionless protocol.

-- TCP is highly reliable for transferring useful data as it takes the acknowledgment of information sent.
-And resends the lost packets if any.
-Whereas in the case of UDP if the packet is lost it won’t request for retransmission and a corrupt data is received by the destination computer.
+- TCP is highly reliable for transferring useful data as it takes the acknowledgement of information sent.
+Also, resends the lost packets if any.
+Whereas in the case of UDP if the packet is lost it won’t request for retransmission and the destination computer receives corrupt data.
 So, UDP is an unreliable protocol.

 - TCP is slower as compared to UDP since TCP establishes the connection before transmitting data, and ensures the proper delivery of packets.
 On the other hand, UDP does not acknowledge whether the data transmitted is received or not.

 - Header size of UDP is 8 bytes, and that of TCP is more than double.
-TCP header size is 20 bytes since, and TCP header contains options, padding, checksum, flags, data offset, acknowledgment number, sequence number, source and destination ports, etc.
+TCP header size is 20 bytes since, and TCP header contains options, padding, checksum, flags, data offset, acknowledgement number, sequence number, source and destination ports, etc.

 - Both TCP and UDP can check for errors, but only TCP can correct the error since it has both congestion and flow control.

 Both TCP and UDP have their advantages and disadvantages.
-UDP is faster, simpler and efficient and hence generally used for sending audio, video files, and TCP, on the other hand, is robust, reliable and guarantees the delivery of packets in the same order.
+UDP is faster, simpler and efficient and hence generally used for sending audio, video files.
+TCP, on the other hand, is robust, reliable and guarantees the delivery of packets in the same order.

 Hence, we conclude that both TCP and UDP are essential for data transmission.